 Month after month, the number one search term that brings visitors to this site is “gaelic font.”
-They end up on TypeOff. because of Pater Noster (pictured further down in this article).
+Readers may end up on TypeOff. because of Pater Noster, a type design shown further down in this article.
 I don’t know what people are looking for when they type “gaelic font” into Google.
 Are they looking for fonts to set a Gaelic language, Irish for instance?
-Are they looking for Uncial fonts?
+Are they looking for uncial fonts?
 Or for fonts that just look “Irish”?
 In any event, I’ve written this article to help them along their search.

 According to font standards,all basic PostScript, TrueType, and OpenType fonts should be able to set Gaelic (Irish).
 However, this seems to be only part true.
 Gaelic requires acute accented vowels in a character set: Áá Éé Íí Óó Úú.
 These glyphs are part of standard western fonts.
 But the dotted consonants are not.